nhejazi/txshift/README.md

 ## What’s `txshift`?

-The `txshift` R package is designed to provide facilities for the construction of efficient estimators of a causal parameter defined as the counterfactual mean of an outcome under stochastic mechanisms for treatment assignment (Dı́az and van der Laan 2012). `txshift` implements and builds upon a simplified algorithm for the targeted maximum likelihood (TML) estimator of such a causal parameter, originally proposed by Dı́az and van der Laan (2018), and makes use of analogous machinery to compute an efficient one-step estimator (Pfanzagl and Wefelmeyer 1985). `txshift` integrates with the [`sl3` package](https://github.com/tlverse/sl3) (Coyle et al. 2021) to allow for ensemble machine learning to be leveraged in the estimation procedure.
+The `txshift` R package is designed to provide facilities for the construction of efficient estimators of the counterfactual mean of an outcome under stochastic interventions that depend on the natural value of treatment (Dı́az and van der Laan 2012; Haneuse and Rotnitzky 2013).
+`txshift`implements and builds upon a simplified algorithm for the targeted maximum likelihood (TML) estimator of such a causal parameter, originally proposed by Dı́az and van der Laan (2018), and makes use of analogous machinery to compute an efficient one-step estimator (Pfanzagl and Wefelmeyer 1985). `txshift` integrates with the [`sl3` package](https://github.com/tlverse/sl3) (Coyle, Hejazi, Malenica, et al. 2022) to allow for ensemble machine learning to be leveraged in the estimation procedure.

 For many practical applications (e.g., vaccine efficacy trials), observed data is often subject to a two-phase sampling mechanism (i.e.,